ubc-library-rc/rdm/content/03_create_readme.md

 ## The Process of Creating a README

 Consider creating a README file at the start of your project, or at least preparing a README before your project goes public, and continually updating it.
-One README file can be made for a dataset or a set of files that are of the same or similar formatting, are duplicates, or have an organizational schema.
+One README file can be made for a dataset or a set of files that are of the same or similar formatting.
 If multiple READMEs are necessary, format them the same to maintain consistency.

 Place the README at the root directory of the project (check out our workshop on [directory structures](https://ubc-library-rc.github.io/rdm/content/04_directory_structures.html)) so it can be one of the first files people will look at.

 You can use any text editor to create a README.
-[Markdown](https://en.wikipedia.org/wiki/Markdown) is commonly used because you can add lightweight formatting, and it is non-proprietary.
+[Markdown](https://ubc-library-rc.github.io/Introduction-to-Markdown/) or TXT formats are commonly used because you can add lightweight formatting, and it is non-proprietary.
 Using a plain text format helps preserve your information because it relies on durable, open standards rather than proprietary formats.

 Some other common formats you might see are R Markdown (common in R projects) and reStructuredText (common in Python projects).